 www.ymcacayman.ky

-YMCA is a charitable, cause-driven, non-profit organisation that aims to help people reach their God-given potential by putting Christian principles into practice in ways that build healthy spirit, mind and body for all.
-With a focus on character development and value-building, the YMCA is developing the potential of youth across the Cayman Islands through day camps, after-school activities, sports leagues and teen leadership programmes.
+The YMCA of the Cayman Islands is a charitable, cause-driven, non-profit organisation committed to strengthening the community.
+Their mission is to help individuals reach their God-given potential by putting Christian principles into practice in ways that build healthy spirit, mind, and body for all.
+The YMCA offers a diverse range of programmes, including day camps, after-school activities, sports leagues, and teen leadership programmes, all designed to instil core values of honesty, caring, respect, responsibility, and faith.
+Through these initiatives, the YMCA aims to empower youth and foster community development.